cromwellgrim/buy-sell-listing-site/buy-selling-website.md

 - [ ] As an admin, I want to post items which can be seen by others
 - [ ] As an admin, I want to remove items from the site if it is no longer for sale or any other reason
 - [ ] As an admin, I want to mark sold items as SOLD!
-- [ ] As an admin, I want to send a message to the user about sale conditions via app, email, or text back on negotiations in buying the said item
+- [ ] As an admin, I want to send a message to the user about sale conditions app, email on negotiations in buying the said item
-- [ ] stretch: As an admin, I can approve user requests to become admins because I want to control who becomes an admin

 ### Pick out all the nouns
 * nouns === tables
-* users [id, name, email, is_admin]
+* users [id, name, is_admin]
 * favorites [id, user_id, listing_id]
-* listings [id, user_id, title, description, price, thumbnail_photo, year, make, model]
+* listings [id, seller_id, title, description, price, thumbnail_photo, year, make, model]
+* comments [ids, buyer_id, seller_id, text]
 * create the ERD

 ### Routes